drriteshk/project/exampleSite/content/Privacy policy/index.md

 5\.
 Use of Data

-Doctorwriting uses the collected data for various purposes:
+tutiontech uses the collected data for various purposes:

 0\.1. to provide and maintain our Service;